hexian000/neosocksd/README.md

 - Lightweight: ~500 KiB executable on most platforms\*.
 - Versatile: Lua scripting on the control plane.
 - Programmable: rich RPC facilities for scripting; see [Scripting](#scripting).
-- Hot-reloadable: REST API for monitoring and updating Lua modules.
+- Hot-reloadable: RESTful API for monitoring and updating Lua modules.
 - Modern: full IPv6 support and horizontal scalability.
 - Standards-compliant: ISO C11 and POSIX.1-2008.
 Additional features may be available on certain platforms.